 It’s not only social media that causes an issue for virtual meetings.
 People tend to multi-task throughout and this includes replying to emails or continuing with their project.
 This means that more often than not people in a virtual meeting are not fully concentrating on the meeting topic and are distracted.

 However, in a face to face meeting, the chance to get distracted is greatly minimised.
 It would be considered extremely rude to get your phone out during a meeting and start scrolling through social media or checking your emails.

 People tend to engage more in face to face meetings because there isn’t that opportunity to do anything else, meaning that in-person meetings are still relevant and important, even in today’s world of technology.

-We have outlined the 5 most benefits of face to face meetings and explained why they are still important.
+We have outlined why you should be utilising face to face communication as an important tactic even in today’s digital age.
 Virtual meetings are great but even in today’s climate, it is still necessary to meet face to face.
 We understand that working from home is the new way to work, but sometimes a virtual meeting just won’t do.
-As a quick recap, the 5 main reasons on why we still need face to face meetings are:

 How to Get The Most From Your Face To Face Meeting

 Leading a successful face-to-face meeting that adds value to all participants involves strategic planning and engaging execution.
 Here are some actionable tips to guide you through the process: